Morales vs. Tarongoy

 Issues

-- Whether levying execution on heavily mortgaged properties (exceeding the judgment debt) while ignoring available unencumbered properties constitutes grave misconduct.
+- Grave Misconduct: Whether respondent Sheriff's act of demanding an unauthorized fee and levying on mortgaged properties while ignoring unencumbered ones constitutes grave misconduct.

 Ruling